FascodeNet/alterlinux/README.rst

   .. code:: bash

-    ./archiso/mkarchiso -B path/to/profile -w path/to/work_dir -o path/to/out_dir build_profile
+    ./archiso/mkarchiso -w path/to/work_dir -o path/to/out_dir path/to/profile

 Testing
 =======

 The convenience script **run_archiso** is provided to boot into the medium using qemu.
-It is advised to read its help information:
+It is advised to consult its help output:

   .. code:: bash